Blue Air protects itself from insolvency

 This procedure is part of Blue Air's restructuring strategy as a result of the context created by the COVID-19 pandemic, which in March-June 2020 led to a reduction of more than EUR 100 million in revenues compared to the estimated level and planned for this period.

-By entering the preventive arrangement procedure, Blue Air will be able to provide priority coverage for the costs of operating regular flights starting July 16, once the alert status is completed.
+By entering the preventive arrangement procedure, Blue Air will be able to ensure that priority is given to covering the costs related to the operation of regular flights starting with July 16, once the alert status is completed.

 Blue Air will be able to generate, in the next 18 months, the necessary revenues for the payment of staggered debts that will be part of the settlement procedure.